1. Alabama (8-0 overall, 5-0 SEC)

 Is Johnny Manziel the Heisman front-runner?
 Nope, he's not, and it's not because of anything he's done on the field, where he's simply been the best and most entertaining player in the country.
 In truth, Johnny Football's off-the-field antics aren't even hurting him too much.
 Nope, Johnny Canadian Football League's Heisman hopes to repeat have been quashed by a) huge interest surges in front-runners Marcus Mariota and Jameis Winston, two quarterbacks who have their teams in the BCS mix; b) the fact that Johnny Merchandise is chasing the image of last year's roller coaster ride of football frenzy; c) there's avery real chance that Johnny Signature is not even the best player on his team.
 Receiver Mike Evans is just that good.

 6. South Carolina (7-2, 5-2)

-Is this the SEC definition of irony?
-Longtime Kentucky tormenter Steve Spurrier needs the Wildcats to deliver a Bluegrass Miracle, Part Deux against Missouri this weekend.
-Spurrier, who has whipped more Kentucky hide than Willie Shoemaker and Gary Stevens combined, and the Gamecocks are mired in a crossfire that is the SEC East tiebreaker.
-Also of note: South Carolina will need Auburn to deliver against Georgia next week, which also seems somewhat ironic, since Spurrier famously quipped about a fire at the Auburn library, "It's a shame, too, because some of those books had not been colored in yet."
+Is the SEC definition of irony: long-time Kentucky tormenter Steve Spurrier needs the Wildcats to deliver a Bluegrass Miracle, Part Deux against Missouri this weekend?
+Spurrier, who has whipped more Kentucky hide than Willie Shoemaker and Gary Stevens combined, and the Gamecocks are mired in a crossfire East tiebreaker.
+Also of note: Spurrier will need Auburn to deliver against Georgia next week, too, which also seems somewhat ironic, since Spurrier famously quipped about a fire at the Auburn library, "It's a shame, too, because some of those books had not been colored in yet."

 7. Georgia (5-3, 4-2)